Backcountry Ski Hokkaido history

 Unmatched experience guiding & skiing in central Hokkaido since 1981.
 John pioneered commercial backcountry guiding in Hokkaido for foreign skiers in 1984 and has been a leader in the field ever since.
 He has worked and qualified as a nordic and telemark instructor, backcountry ski guide, cycle tour leader, rafting and canoeing guide and outdoor leadership trainer (Australian Training Packages).

 The son of Alpine Backcountry founder and pioneer John Morrell, Samuel has been ski touring in the central Hokkaido region since he was 12 years old, and working as a guide since he was 16.
 Samuel now operates on a season to season basis as a Pro Ski Patroller for Perisher resort in the southern winter and an Alpine guide in the northern winter.
-He is qualified in Alpine ski instructing, Alpine Rope access, wilderness first aid, advanced first aid, AST avalanche safety and cross country guiding.
+He holds his NZ ARM lvl 5 (avalanche risk management), Alpine ski instructing, Alpine ropes, Wilderness first aid, Advanced remote area first aid, Certificate 2 in Cross country guiding.